 Costs: BOE will have to issue a Letter to Assessors (LTA) announcing the sunset date extension.
-The cost to notify County Assessors of the extension is approximately \$1,051.
-However, there will be additional unabsorbable costs if the LAO asks the BOE to collect and report data from County Assessors.
+This will take an auditor-appraiser one hour to draft and minimal time for any reviewers on the clearance process.
+Hence the cost to notify County Assessors of the extension is absorbable.

-Revenue Impact: County Assessors have indicated that taxpayers are not required to report or identify assets exempted by law as they are only required to provide the County Assessor with this information upon request.
-A request for information on exempt assets would be done through an audit process performed by the County Assessor.
-This explanation by the County Assessors highlights the difficulty in estimating the current exemption impact on local property tax revenues.
-Therefore, at this time, the revenue loss is indeterminable.
+Revenue Impact: County Assessors have indicated that taxpayers are not required to report or identify assets exempted by law as they are only required to provide the County Assessor with the information upon request.
+This request would be done through an audit process by the County Assessor.
+This explanation by the county assessors highlights the difficulty in estimating the current exemption impact on local property tax revenues.
+At this time, the revenue loss is indeterminable.